 Once men were wicked.
 They cared only for wealth and status.
 With their hearts darkened by sin, they fell to a great plague that swallowed all the lands like a flood.

 Or so the story goes.

-It’s here that the unnamed meister makes casual reference to a completely different manuscript he had meticulously scraped clean in order to find enough vellum to appease his Abbott—his order having already slaughtered the last of the donkeys for food that winter.
-It was, he described, “a work of gibberish,” whose symbols “conformed to no alphabet known to the learned ancients nor to any man of high order in all of Christendom.”
+It’s here that the unnamed meister makes casual reference to a manuscript he had meticulously scraped clean in order to find enough vellum to appease his Abbott—his order having already slaughtered the last of the donkeys that winter for food.
+It was, he described, “a work of gibberish,” whose symbols “conformed to no alphabet known to the learned ancients nor to any high man of Christendom.”
 His only knowledge of it came from the accompanying illuminations, which were “abominable,” and full of “the surest marks of Satan upon the earth.”

-It was called lots of things in its life.
-The Necronomicon.
+It’s been called many things.
 The Book of Shadows.
 The Devil’s Bible.
-All we know for certain is that discovery started a war—and ended it too, when the only known copy was destroyed.
-And everyone rejoiced.
-Without their fabled tome, it was assumed the seekers of the dark, now scattered and ruined, would simply ease to be—eradicated, like the plague.
+The Necronomicon.
+All we know for certain is that its discovery started a war—and ended it, too, when the only known copy was finally destroyed in the middle of the 20th century.

 The world rejoiced.
 Without their fabled tome, it was assumed the seekers of the dark, scattered and ruined, would simply fade into anachronism, like the plague.
 But it was not to be.
 For evil exists in all of us, and with every generation it springs anew…